 Just like the leading lines “S” curve creates interest among the viewers and guides them to the endpoint.

 Suppose you are standing at a certain place situated on a height and when you look down a road could be seen.
 That road could form a straight line if you are standing on a foot over, that road could form an “S” shape curve or zig-zag from the mountains.

 Practicing it one by one on a daily or alternate basis will make you see the images in a different way thereafter.
 You will always be going to find yourself seeing the images like never before.

 The more you click the more you notice different elements in your images which will make you learn and grow as a creator.
-There might be 100’s of landscape compositions and some will get discovered in the near future.
+There might be 100’s landscape compositions and some will get discovered in the near future.
 But, It all depends upon how you wanted to see the world and share your point of view with others.
-It’s also not possible that by learning every composition at home will do everything.
-After all, you have to step out in the real world for your practice and different compositions.
+It’s also not possible that learning every composition at home will do everything.
+After all, you have to step out into the real world for your practice and different compositions.